dhaniverdant/MyApp/README.md

 # myApp

-this app is a simple mobile app build using React Native
+This app is a simple mobile app testing one by one components of React Native based on React Native docs.